-(2) The family child care provider shall require providers of transportation services to maintain documentation that the transportation services staff have performed the same weekly inspections and necessary repairs or other appropriate actions required by paragraph (F)(1) of this rule.
+(2) The center shall require providers of transportation services to maintain documentation that the transportation services staff have performed the same weekly inspections and necessary repairs or other appropriate actions required by paragraph (E)(1) of this rule.

 Five Year Review (FYR) Dates: 12/31/2021

 Promulgated Under: 119.03